-We do not outsource our support and have our own hired support staff available 24/7 for any and all of your questions or issues.
+We do not outsource our support, but have our own hired support staff available 24/7 for any and all of your questions or issues.
 Most support tickets are answered within minutes of being opened, up to a maximum of a few hours.

 You can simply access all of your support tickets from the top menu in your client area.
 On the next page you’ll see all of your support tickets, their status and information at a glance.
 The tickets will be ordered by last reply and status, so the tickets requiring your attention the most will always […]

-Whenever one of our staff members replies to any of your tickets you will be notified via email.
-You can go into ticket view from your ticket list of directly from your email notification which will always contain a direct link to your ticket.
+Whenever one of our staff members replies to any of your tickets, you will be notified via email.
+You can go into ticket view from your ticket list or directly from your email notification, which will always contain a direct link to your ticket.
 From the ticket view you can easily add a new reply […]

 We also provide support and answer your questions via website Live Chat.
 You will find the chat window on the bottom right side of our front pages and documentation pages.
 Simply click on it and start chatting with one of our staff members right on the spot.
 Our live chat is not Online 24/7, unlike our […]

 We’re always working on making HetrixTools better and adding new features.
-So, in order to make this happen we’ll need your feedback, if you have anything, may it be good or bad, to say about our platform be sure to open a support ticket and let us know.
-If it’s something good it’ll motivate us […]
+So in order to make this happen, we’ll need your feedback.
+If you have anything, may it be good or bad, to say about our platform, be sure to open a support ticket and let us know.
+If it’s something good, it will motivate […]

 By default, all of your API Keys have full access and can perform any of our API Calls.
-This can be risky at times, for instance: if you wish to deploy your application in an environment where others may be able to see your API Key (ie: on shared hosting).
-For just such cases you […]
+This can be risky at times.
+For instance, if you wish to deploy your application in an environment where others may be able to see your API Key (i.e.: on shared hosting).
+For such cases you can […]